How Do Google Ads Work and Will They Make You Money?

 Now in order for your ad to work effectively, the ad copy cannot be weak!
 If you don’t have experience writing persuasive and compelling content, then you should consider hiring a professional writer to write your ad copy and landing pages for you.

-This can actually save you money in the long run in a number of ways:
+Having quality ad copy can actually save you money in the long run in a number of ways:

 - Waste less money on failed keywords/campaigns.